sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 #### Federated Systems

-There is no shortage of repositories for scientific data, what limits their use is their fragmentation.
+There is no shortage of databases for scientific data, what limits their use is their fragmentation.
 Each subdiscipline having a separate database makes combining information from across even extremely similar subdisciplines combinatorically complex and laborious.
 It also makes finding the correct database for a given dataset often a matter of having prior knowledge or wild luck.

 Even if one were to have the rare omniscience of a full and masterful understanding of the database landscape, researchers using them are in a bind between domain-generality and specificity.
 General-purpose databases like figshare[^yrcool] are essentially public, versioned, folders with a DOI, but the metadata for organizing multiple datasets together are relatively sparse attributes like keywords, links to the DOI of the paper, authors, etc. Domain-specific databases are more likely to have a metadata structure that fully describes and is compatible with a researcher's particular data, as well as visualization, summarization, and aggregation features purpose-built for that data.
 The researcher can either spend the extra time uploading to multiple databases, avoid contributing to data fragmentation by using a general-purpose database, or risk obscurity by using a domain-specific one.

+[^yrcool]: No shade to Figshare, which, among others, paved the way for open data and are a massively useful thing to have in society.

 Any single database system can only be perfectly-fit to a small slice of the scientific population, so the solution is neither the creation of "the one true perfect database" nor is it creating additional, increasingly specific databases.
 Matthew J Bietz and Charlotte P Lee articulate this tension better than I can in their ethnography of metagenomics databases:

 > "Participants describe the individual sequence database systems as if they were shadows, poor representations of a widely-agreed-upon ideal.
 We find, however, that by looking across the landscape of databases, a different picture emerges.
 Instead, each decision about the implementation of a particular database system plants a stake for a community boundary.
 The databases are not so much imperfect copies of an ideal as they are arguments about what the ideal Database should be. [...]
 >
 > When the microbial ecology project adopted the database system from the traditional genomic “gene finders,” they expected the database to be a boundary object.
 They knew they would have to customize it to some extent, but thought it would be able to “travel across borders and maintain some sort of constant identity”.
 In the end, however, the system was so tailored to a specific set of research questions that the collection of data, the set of tools, and even the social organization of the project had to be significantly changed.
 New analysis tools were developed and old tools were discarded.
 Not only was the database ported to a different technology, the data itself was significantly restructured to fit the new tools and approaches.
 While the database development projects had begun by working together, in the end they were unable to collaborate.
-The system that was supposed to tie these groups together could not be shielded from the controversies that formed the boundaries between the communities of practice. {% cite bietzCollaborationMetagenomicsSequence2009 %}
+The system that was supposed to tie these groups together could not be shielded from the controversies that formed the boundaries between the communities of practice." {% cite bietzCollaborationMetagenomicsSequence2009 %}

-Here too, we could learn from existing work in decentralized systems, by considering the federated messaging protocol [Matrix](https://matrix.org/).
-The common pattern with messaging systems is the same as that of multiple databases, each can only talk to itself: if you use AOL Instant Messenger, you can only talk to other people on AIM. ...
+Here again neuroscientists could learn from other knowledge communities trying to solve problems with parallel structure, in this case by considering **federated** information systems.
+Federated systems consist of *distributed*, *heterogeneous*, and *autonomous* agents that implement some minimal agreed-upon standards for mutual communication and (co-)operation.
+A practical example of a federated system is email: you can choose from a variety of email services, each of which could have a wholly different set of features and design, but you can still send anyone[^email] an email.
+More recent examples are the [Matrix messaging protocol](https://matrix.org/) and the ["Fediverse"](https://en.wikipedia.org/wiki/Fediverse) built on W3C's [ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/) protocol {% cite Webber:18:A %} for social networks.
+Users in ActivityPub networks, rather than joining a single service as one would with traditional commercial social media networks, join individual servers (or can create their own).
+Each server chooses its own software that implements the ActivityPub standard, and is free to set its own rules, privileges, and whether or not it wants to be able to send and receive messages from other servers.

+[^email]: dont @ me about html vs plain text messages, providers with varying degrees of message authentication that get bounced by others, ya know what i mean.

+Amit Sheth and James Larson, in their reference description of federated database systems, describe the *design autonomy* as one critical dimension that characterizes them:

+> Design autonomy refers to the ability of a component DBS to choose its own design with respect to any matter, including
+>
+> (a) The **data** being managed (i.e., the Universe of Discourse),
+> (b) The **representation** (data model, query language) and the **naming** of the data elements,
+> (c) The conceptualization or **semantic interpretation** of the data (which greatly contributes to the problem of semantic heterogeneity),
+> (d) **Constraints** (e.g., semantic integrity constraints and the serializability criteria) used to manage the data,
+> (e) The **functionality** of the system (i.e., the operations supported by system),
+> (f) The **association and sharing with other systems**, and
+> (g) The **implementation** (e.g., record and file structures, concurrency control algorithms).

+Susanne Busse and colleagues add an additional dimension of **evolvability**: "Following "natural" tendencies, autonomous components will inevitably develop heterogeneous structures.
+It is the task of the federation layer to cope with the different types of heterogeneity." {% cite busseFederatedInformationSystems1999 %}.
+Whether it be email, messaging, or social media, the common feature of federated systems is the ability to, well, federate distinct, autonomous programs and services with some minimal, evolvable description of a protocol without need for a central authority or server.

+For the sake of this paper, I'll focus on federated databases.
+Federated databases[^federatedterm] were proposed in the early 1980's {% cite heimbignerFederatedArchitectureInformation1985 %} and have been developed and refined in the decades since as an alternative to centralization or non-integration {% cite litwinInteroperabilityMultipleAutonomous1990 kashyapSemanticSchematicSimilarities1996 hullManagingSemanticHeterogeneity1997 %} -- and their application to the dispersion of scientific data in local filesystems is not new {% cite busseFederatedInformationSystems1999 %}.

+[^federatedterm]: though there are subtleties to the terminology, with related terms like "multidatabase," "data integration," and "data lake" composing subtle shades of a shared idea.
+I will use federated databases as a single term that encompasses these multiple ideas here, for the sake of constraining the scope of the paper.

+* Hint at notion that we're going to be purposefully vague about the complexity of schema coherenece for now just so we don't make information scientists tear their hair out.
+* Sketch of federated database system
+* virtues of such a system
+* Discussion of fundamental tradeoff of schema flexibiltiy vs coherence, and return to some of the discussion in the previous papers about that

+---

+They are distinct from interoperable systems, where some connective overlay is built to link two existing databases with fundamentally different technology. {% cite brightTaxonomyCurrentIssues1992 %}
 Other projects are doing this, but rather than some overlay on top of the databases, the 'databases' should be build on top of a generalized linked data system. {% cite aryaniResearchGraphDataset2018 %}

-underrated feature of torrents is their separation of the indexing frontend from the protocol itself -- you don't 'search' torrents, something indexes them, so you are never tied to a single frontend and people are free to make their own databases while still maintaining integrity between them.
-You can have all the fancy metadata you want extracted from the filesystem from your uploads.
-In this system, consistent with internet design principles, data should be self-annotating (as opposed to something that lives on the platform), so it should be possible to have multiple different platforms that index the data differently, display and allow different user interaction while maintaining the same underlying coherent infrastructure.

-In neither case can we do the kind of multi-modal, multi-discipline analysis of massive data that we want to do without a ton of work wrangling it and converting it.

-[^yrcool]: No shade to Figshare, which, among others, paved the way for open data and are a massively useful thing to have in society.

-Existing databases also lack community structure to define the schemas or metadata representations..

-[^grantdb]: granting agencies seem to love funding new databases, idk.

-Address semantic web in [shared knowledge](#shared-knowledge) - data fractionation across a ton of
+The fundanmental tradeoff is schematic consistency vs flexibility.
+I will consider a strategy for schematic consistency later in [shared knowledge](#shared-knowledge).

 B/C there is a lot more metadata than just the data for a dataset, like the task parameters, hardware parameters, etc. need to not use an SQL-Like database system.
 Instead we need to use a system with flexible schema.
 The risk of data inconsistency is in part mitigated by design - as a